Here are some common questions I get asked by writers about this gig:

 If you have a book published anywhere, join the Goodreads Author Program.
 Create a rich bio with links to your books, plus allow for both followers and friends.
 You can see mine here.

 I also highly recommend you find Your People.
 Authors are a special breed, and it’s nice to know that you have a network of fellow authors who understand what you’re going through on the crazy journey of getting books out of your brain and onto shelves.
 There are Facebook groups for every genre, local associations and MeetUps to help you find fellow authors in your area.
 If you can go to conferences, do so.
 Bring business cards, hand them out, talk to people, find some authors who you connect to and stay in touch with them.

 My friends and family are asking how they can help me make my book(s) more successful.
 What should I say?

 Don’t be shy.
 I know it feels weird to say, “Uh…buy my book?” as an answer, especially if you know they already have a copy.
 Share this article with them, instead.
 It has simple tips and advice, so you won’t feel greedy sending it their way and they won’t feel overwhelmed by the information.
 (Feel free to do some of these things for the authors you love, too!
 I totally believe karma is a real thing.)

 Can I just pick your brain about the business?

 Yes, you can!
 Here is some information on that.

 Any other questions, feel free to email me at TheKimBongiorno@Gmail.com.

 Kim Bongiorno is an author, full time freelance writer, and the blogger behind Let Me Start By Saying.
-You can find her on Facebook and Twitter, hire her to write for you or speak at your event, or buy her a tall soy vanilla latte because they are delicious.
+You can find her on Facebook and Twitter, hire her to write for you or speak at your event, or buy her some cotton candy because that stuff is delicious.